Pt 30-33: The Mexico-LeBarons:

 As I said in the previous blog, the Mexico LeBarons, including my mother and maternal grandmother Maud LeBaron, believed the cause of mental illness in their immediate family was mainly due to the townspeople who ostracized and persecuted them incessantly for many years.

 But I believe people need to take a good look at what part they, themselves, played/ play in what happens to them and the lives of their children.
-My opinion as to what caused the mental illnesses includes the following list:
+My opinion as to what caused the mental illness includes the following list:

 1- The genes for susceptibility to a number of mental illnesses runs in both of my maternal grandparents’ family lines!
 That’s a biggie!